To Register for Classes call Ruth at (702) 685-7573

 Purchasing Clay: clay can be purchased for $30 for 25 lbs.
 The cost of this clay includes the cost of firing, glazing and helps us cover the cost of utilities and other consumables.

-Please note: new students can come in to any of the beginning pottery classes listed below to register and get started on the potters’ wheel.
-We’ll assign you a shelf and get started.
+Please note: new students can come in to any of the beginning pottery classes listed above to register and get started on the potters’ wheel.
+We’ll assign you a shelf and get you started.
 Wear comfortable clothes and be ready to get dirty!

 Pottery West Instructors